ColTapp/ColTapp.github.io/characteristics.md

 title: Colony characteristics
 ---
 # Colony characteristics
+ColTapp includes various ways to quantify image based color, shape and plate density metrics.
+They are optional and are directly calculated when executing the [data export]({{site.url}}/export.html).
+The Voronoi cell area can also be calculated from the Detect tab and can be visualized on the displayed images.

 ### Density metrics
 As described in original article for the software presentation, those are values based on colony proximity.
 The user can set a radius cutoff for metrics that strictly depend on distance to all colonies, so that colonies further than this radius cutoff will not be taken into consideration for the calculation.